alejandrodidenko/alejandrodidenko/README.md

 <img src="images/alexander-didenko-art (2).jpeg" width="300">

 **“Old Photo”**
 This is an old photo of me and my sister, once taken by our father, which I filled with a pattern as rough as time.
-From a distance, the eye ceases to distinguish individual components — the brain sums up these particles, creating the illusion of a smooth tonal transition.
-The dots remain discrete but are perceived as a solid surface.
+From a distance, the eye ceases to distinguish individual components, the brain sums up these particles, creating the illusion of a smooth tonal transition.
+The lines remain discrete but are perceived as a solid surface.

 ---